kasslent/clc-digital-skills/_lessons/module-6.1.md

 There is a better way to link to our CSS.

-### COMMUNICATING WITH WORDPRESS: PHP & TEMPLATE TAGS
+### Communicating with WordPress: PHP & Template Tags

 Even though the super long url worked to link our , WP provides us with much easier ways to figure out paths and to print out important pieces of content on our page.